abs-js/Up/README.md

-before, get this zip file
+before, get this zip file and the phaser.js